ryanmokeefe/js-dom-quotes/README.md

 This is an exercise in finding elements on the page (in the DOM).

-Your task is to choose items on the web page and write the javascript necessary to retrieve the objects which represent those elements.
+Your task is to write javascript, in the console, to retrieve the objects which represent these elements.

-Some suggestions:
+Start with these:
 1. Select the `<body>`
 - Select the `<header>`
 - Select all of the elements with class .quote